 That’s it.
 This QR Code will now automatically redirect users to your YouTube video upon scanning.

 Should you choose a static or dynamic QR Code for your YouTube video?

-Because static QR Codes cannot be edited once created.
+Because even though you can create a free QR Code for video, static QR Codes cannot be edited once created.
 Moreover, these codes cannot be tracked (no. of scans, scans by location, etc.) and used for online retargeting.